Useless ID

-Useless ID (יוסלס איי.די) is an Israeli punk rock band, formed in Haifa, Israel in 1994.
-Known as one of the most successful Middle Eastern punk bands worldwide.
+Useless ID (יוסלס איי.די) is an Israeli punk rock band, formed in Haifa in 1994.

 History

 Useless ID was founded in 1994 as a four-piece:

 Guy Carmel - vocal and guitar, Ralf Hober - drums, Adi Elkabets - lead guitar, Nadav Elkabets - Bass.

 At its first years, the band was mainly active in the Israeli punk scene, and released two studio albums independently, on its own label "Falafel Records", named after band member's favorite food, the falafel.
 The band's singer at the time was rhythm guitarist Guy Carmel.

 Two years after the band's formation, the four members decided to play shows in the United States and toured around the country for six months.
 This successful tour was followed by five more tours around North America, two around Europe and one in Japan.
 In 1996, upon returning to Israel from the tours, the band's bassist Adi Elkabets was replaced by Yotam Ben-Horin.

 The band's international breakthrough happened in 1999, after The Ataris frontman, Kris Roe, heard the band and invited it to record a split album for Kung Fu Records.
 The album, titled Let It Burn, featured nine songs by the Ataris and seven by Useless ID.
 The song "Too Bad You Don't Get It" was also featured on Fat Wreck Chords' compilation, Short Music for Short People that same year.
 After the release of Let It Burn, the band signed to Kung Fu Records, and in 2001 the band's third studio album, Bad Story, Happy Ending, was released.
 The album was produced by Kris Roe.
 This was the first album by the band to feature bassist Yotam Ben-Horin on lead vocals.
 Ben-Horin eventually became the band's frontman and main composer and lyricist.

 In 2003 the band released another album via Kung Fu, titled No Vacation from the World, with Angus Cooke co-producing the album with the band, and additional production by Tony Sly of No Use for a Name.

 A year later, the band was featured in the Fat Wreck Chords' Rock Against Bush, Vol. 2 compilation, with the song "State of Fear".
 After returning to Israel, the band released its fifth album, Redemption, in December 2004 in Israel and Japan, and July 2005 in the rest of the world.
 This album was produced by Bill Stevenson of Descendents fame, and recorded at The Blasting Room in Colorado between March and April 2004.
 Drummer Ido Blaustein left the band prior to the recording of the album.
 Moshe Liberman played drums on the album, but Yonatan Harpak of Israeli punk band Punkache joined as the official drummer prior to the release of the album.